rust-lang/rust-wiki-backup/Meeting-weekly-2014-03-25.md

 - nmatsakis: Lots of existing SIMD approaches.
 Still not sure which fits best for Rust... this RFC is one, but I don't know yet.
 - pnkfelix: Future features (e.g., associated items) that would invalidate any decision we make here?
 - nmatsakis: Not associated types.
 But there are some C++ libraries to do SIMD-level stuff that might be worth looking at, though they likely use features we don't have.
 Also, CilkPlus has various operations, as do other Intel compilers, for vector ops.
 And of course there's the JS work, which is semi-related.
 I don't know that any of that is any better than what's being done here.
 - brson: Well, details aren't clear to me and some of this looks scary, but it would be good to have people working on SIMD, so long as it's under a gate.
-I'm just a little hesitent about this proposal.
+I'm just a little hesitant about this proposal.
 I'm also not sure how this shuffle syntax is implemented.
 - cmr: So far, it looks at the field and then checks if it's a recognized shuffle for that type (using the field name) and then emits the proper intrinsics.
 These field names correspond to positional elements - the syntax is straight out of OpenCL.
 - brson: Init syntax looks like a vector, but it's a struct?
 - nmatsakis: They're both.